Updated: August 2024, (Originally published: August 2021)

 Supplemental college application essays can help you convey how you will uniquely contribute to the larger college or university community and your specific major or department.

-Some popular majors like Computer Science will ask for a lengthier (400 – 650 words) supplement that explains the applicant’s academic goals, fit and future research plans in the field.
-These college-specific application essays can even ask applicants to describe one extracurricular activity in depth (usually no more than 350 additional words) beyond the standardized activities or experiences list.
+Some popular majors like Computer Science will ask for a lengthier (400–650 words) supplement that explains the applicant’s academic goals, fit, and future research plans in the field.
+These college-specific application essays can even ask applicants to describe an extracurricular activity in depth (usually no more than 350 additional words) beyond the standard activities or experiences list.

-Some colleges like the UC’s take their supplemental questions seriously with eight (8) distinct Personal Insight Questions or PIQs – of which they ask applicants to respond to (4) four.
+Some colleges like the UCs take their supplemental questions seriously, with eight (8) distinct Personal Insight Questions or PIQs—of which they ask applicants to respond to four (4).

 The Supplemental Essay Strategy

-Colleges want driven, disciplined students who are humble yet accomplished with more than just a list of disjointed single achievements.
+Colleges want driven, disciplined students who are humble yet accomplished, with more than just a list of disjointed single achievements.
 The most successful applicants have intellectual vitality activities to turn into compelling supplemental essays.
-Essay topics about athletics, service trips, family illness (even during COVID), divorce, sports injuries, or even those “meta” essay about writing an essay are all overdone.
+Essay topics about athletics, service trips, family illness (even during COVID), divorce, sports injuries, or even those “meta” essays about writing an essay are all overdone.

-Because admission readers can’t probe you for further details, they rely on you to explain how their school will match your interests perfectly.
-The most common mistake the applicants can make on their supplement essays is to write one generic supplemental essay for all the colleges where they’re applying.
+Because admissions readers can’t probe you for further details, they rely on you to explain how their school will match your interests perfectly.
+The most common mistake the applicants can make on their supplemental essays is to write one generic supplemental essay for all the colleges where they’re applying.

 When deciding whether to accept or reject an applicant, college admissions officers want to know that you’ve researched the school and are committed to attending if admitted.